 Hypnotherapy is a versatile treatment style that is capable of addressing many mental and physical health issues quickly and efficiently.
 The treatment can improve diagnosed disorders, undesirable behaviors, and even improve unwanted characteristics like poor self-esteem and anxiety when taking tests.5

-When used with psychotherapy, hypnotherapy may limit the influence of numerous psychological symptoms and conditions like:2,4,5
+When used alongside psychotherapy, hypnotherapy may limit the influence of numerous psychological symptoms and conditions like:2,4,5

 - Anxiety disorders like generalized anxiety and phobias